Playing Live To An Audience

 It is worth thinking, "What is, or could be, different about me?" as an advantage to stand out from other DJs.

 It may take time to build momentum, but you do have to create engagement actively.
-If you don't ever post or promote yourself, then no one will find or endorse you.
+If you don't ever promote yourself, then no one will find or endorse you.

 You can use your DJ persona as an alter-ego to get through the awkward stages of starting up and putting yourself out there.

-Many of my first gigs came from putting myself out there and telling my friends that I started DJing.
+Many of my first gigs came from putting myself out there and telling my friends about my hobby.

 Getting The Gig